matthias1232/ORF-ON/README.md

 ![image](https://github.com/user-attachments/assets/78fcc4d6-8555-4069-9e6d-62bac6b2a740)

-After saving everything you should be able to See all Services in TVHeadend:
+After saving everything you should be able to see all Services in TVHeadend:
 ![image](https://github.com/user-attachments/assets/0ceea276-7cbc-4699-92dc-794bdd13f26f)